NOAKES ‘ENERGISED, WRATHFUL’ AS HPCSA GOES AFTER HIM AGAIN

 Pike has indicated that the team will “vigorously pursue all injustices done to (Noakes) during this process”.
 “They will continue working on this case until we are jointly satisfied with the end result,” Noakes says.

 Strydom has claimed that she did not collude with the HPCSA to ensure a charge against Noakes.
 An email chain of correspondence between her and the HPCSA suggests otherwise.
-In her evidence, Strydom showed that she complained in her personal capacity from the outset.
-The emails confirm this.
-Strydom also confirmed it to me in a short email exchange in 2015.
+Lawyers for Strydom, Gallagher and ADSA will likely have explained the implications of that email chain to them.

 @neeran_naidoo @DiscoStew66 @MarikaSboros @ADSA_RD @NSDietitiansSA @DietitianClaire @adsard @ProfTimNoakes And then testified under oath that she laid the complaint on behalf of @ADSA_RD when she did not.